Wad Goals: Casting

 Stephen Root guest-stars as Bildorf in the episode.
-This episode marks the first time that recurring co-star Kevin Michael Richardson replaces Harry Shearer as the voice of Dr. Hibbert while voice actress Kimberly Brooks voices Bart's longtime friend Lewis Clark.
+This episode marks the first time that recurring co-star Kevin Michael Richardson replaces Harry Shearer as the voice of Dr. Hibbert.
+Richardson initially declined the offer to play Hibbert but accepted when asked again.
+He wanted to voice the character in a similar tone as Shearer's.
 Voice actor James Sie has a small role as the Lama in Lovejoy's circle of religious associates.
+Voice actress Kimberly Brooks voices Bart's longtime friend Lewis Clark.

 According to executive producer Matt Selman the staff had wanted to get Larry David of Seinfeld and Curb Your Enthusiasm fame to voice the role of the golf-loving Rabbi, but when the COVID-19 pandemic hit, they decided not to bother him.

 Development

 On 2021, Fox released 12 promotional pictures from the episode.

 Release

 The episode was originally scheduled to debut on February 21, 2021, but was rescheduled to February 28.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.24 million viewers.